 4. Substantial conversion costs

-5. Needs training
+5. Staff requires training

 We discussed in the start-up costs section how there are training expenses.
-If a company is looking for training their existing staff in the database, then they will have to invest a lot in their training as it is fairly difficult to work with the database.
+If a company is looking for training its existing staff in the database, then it will have to invest a lot in their training as it is fairly difficult to work with the database.
 On the other hand, if the company decides to get a technical team to handle the database, then they will have to pay well to them.
 In either case, the costs are incurred, and training cannot be neglected.